The Five Pillars of Effective Governance

 The Centre models effective First Nations governance on five important pillars.
 They are:

-These five pillars were developed through extensive consultations with First Nations citizens, leaders, elders, academics and on-the-ground facilitators associated with the Centre for First Nations Governance (CFNG).
+These five pillars were developed through extensive consultations with First Nations citizens, leaders, elders, academics and on-the-ground facilitators associated with the Centre for First Nations Governance.
 The pillars blend the traditional values of our respective nations with the modern realities of self-governance.
-CFNG uses the principles behind these five pillars to develop and deliver tools and services to help transform our nations.
+The Centre uses the principles behind these five pillars to develop and deliver tools and services to help transform our nations.
 We believe that all First Nations can benefit by enacting some or all of these principles no matter where they are on their path to self-governance.
-Effective governance is the foundation upon which our development aspirations must be built.
-We simply must engage with these principles to move beyond the Indian Act and build a better future – our long-term success depends on it.

 Bring citizens together to create a shared vision of their nation.

 The people are the rights holders.
 Developing effective inherent rights governance starts with creating their shared vision of the future: the shared dream that a nation hopes to achieve and that will guide it for generations to come.
 This vision can be used to identify priorities and strategies, and to chart the course from where citizens currently are to where they want it to be.

 It is important that a nation’s decision-making processes are legitimate, open, inclusive and appropriate for the community.
 New practices of participation need to be introduced so that everyone has the opportunity to understand, contribute and make important decisions.
 From this comes a clear mandate and strategic direction from the people.

 Develop effective ways to share information with citizens.

 A nation’s vision can only be attained when there is meaningful information sharing between leadership and citizens.
 Citizens use this information to communicate their collective interests and concerns to leadership, who then act on the direction provided, report progress and share important decisions with citizens.
 Meaningful information sharing occurs when these exchanges happen in a timely and ongoing manner.